 - Hypoglycemic tremors:

-- Categorized as medium frequency enhanced physiological tremor
+- Are categorized as medium frequency enhanced physiological tremor

-- Not impaired with time
+- Are not impaired with time

-- Common among diabetics
+- Are common among diabetics

-- Signal can be analyzed using Actigraphy
+- Can be analyzed using Actigraphy

-- · Hypoglycemic tremors seem worth studying.

-- Other commercial technologies are very limited and have high false alarms
+- Commercial technologies (e.g., CGMs) are very limited and have high false alarms.

 5. Work in Progress